 We truly wish happiness for all of our animals and adopters!
 If you have any questions about the application or adoption process, please do not hesitate to contact us.
-We will be happy to arrange for a phone call to discuss any concerns or questions.

 In order to ensure that our animals are going to a safe and loving home, we have created a very detailed application.
 We understand what the application entails, and we encourage you to take your time and answer each question to the best of your ability.
 Adopting an animal is a very big responsibility.
 We want to ensure that you are certain about adoption and that you are ready to take care of your new pet for as long as they live.
 We also want to ensure that the animal is adopted into a home that suits their personality, and vice versa.
 Every question we ask and all of the required steps throughout the adoption process are absolutely necessary and we appreciate that you understand and respect our terms.
 The Avery Foundation is a volunteer run organization, so please allow us 5-7 days to process an application.